 - financial and other data received through an Annual Information Return (AIR) filed on line by each co-op’s auditor

-- Other information in our database about our clients and the marketplace they operate in.
+- other information in our database about our clients and the marketplace they operate in.

 From the financial data, our system calculates a Liquidity Ratio and a Net-Income Ratio for each co-op.
-This is combined with the co-op’s physical-condition rating and other information in our system on the co-op’s circumstances to produce a preliminary composite risk rating.
+This is combined with the co-op’s physical-condition rating and other information in our system on the co-op’s circumstances to produce a preliminary risk rating.
 The co-op’s Agency relationship manager reviews the system-generated rating, taking into account their own knowledge of the co-op and further information on hand and accepts, raises or lowers the rating.
 Once the annual risk assessment is complete, the Agency sends the co-op a report comparing its performance with that of other co-ops and its own past results.
 With the help of Agency staff and the resources of the co-operative housing sector, the co-op works to correct whatever has placed it at risk.
 If the relationship manager learns about a new challenge arising or a problem solved between annual reviews, they will re-rate the co-operative.

-Composite risk ratings defined
+Risk ratings defined

-- Moderate Composite Risk: A sound, generally well-managed housing co-operative.
-It is in good or better physical condition, has access to adequate cash resources and is able to make a contribution from earnings to its replacement reserve, after covering its debt service and all normal operating expenses.
-No indicators of high risk are present.
+- Moderate Risk: A sound, generally well-managed housing co-operative.
+It is in good or better physical condition, has access to adequate cash resources and is able to make a contribution from earnings to its capital replacement reserve, after covering its debt service and all normal operating expenses.
+No indicators of above-average or high risk are present.
 The co-operative should be able to remain in sound financial and physical condition, provided it continues to be well managed and economic or market conditions do not deteriorate significantly.
 It does not require external support or intervention.

-- Above-Average Composite Risk: The co-operative has issues that warn of emerging or potential financial difficulties.
+- Above-Average Risk: The co-operative shows signs of emerging or potential financial difficulties.
 One or more of the following conditions is present: the co-operative is in fair, but not poor, physical condition; its earnings are sufficient to cover current expenses, but do not allow for an adequate contribution to the replacement reserve; its combined accumulated earnings and replacement reserve are low and access to other cash resources, such as member shares or deposits, is limited; or vacancy losses or housing charge arrears are significantly above the median level for its peers.
 No indicators of high risk are present, but the co-operative may be challenged in funding needed capital repairs or meeting its obligations in the future, especially if the market is weak or weakens.
 It will require very effective management and some ongoing monitoring and support.

-- High Composite Risk: The co-operative is in financial difficulty or is poorly managed.
+- High Risk: The co-operative is in financial difficulty or is poorly managed.
 One or more of the following conditions is present: the co-operative’s earnings are insufficient to cover its debt service and current expenses, before a contribution to the replacement reserve; it has an accumulated operating deficit, a low or non-existent replacement reserve and limited access to other cash resources, such as member shares or deposits; vacancy losses or housing charge arrears are unusually high; the co-operative has urgent or major repair requirements that it is not able to fund; it is behind with its mortgage payment or property taxes; it has suffered a major loss of assets through fire or malfeasance against which it was not adequately insured; or it is suffering from a failure of governance.
 Without intervention and continuing support, and possibly a financial workout, the co-operative is at risk of failure.